anthonyyangdev/graphs-for-js/README.md

 ## Contributing

-Feel free to add issues or suggestions in the repository.
+Feel free to contribute by adding changes to the graph implementation or by writing implementations for graph algorithms in `GraphUtil`!
+You can also add suggestions or issues [here]()

 If you'd like to make changes to the graph implementation or for `GraphUtil`: